awslabs/damo/USAGE.md

 =================================================================

 `damo show` shows only a snapshot.
-Since it contains the `age` of each region, it can be useful for online profiling or debugging.
-For offline profiling or debugging, though, recording changing monitoring results and analyzing the record could be more helpful.
+Since it contains the `age` of each region, it can be useful enough for online profiling or debugging.
+For detailed offline profiling or debugging, though, recording every changing monitoring results and analyzing the record could be more helpful.
 In this case, the `record` would same to that for `damo show`, but simply contains multiple `snapshot`s.

 Recording Data Access Pattern
 -----------------------------